MedVeriSeg: Teaching LISA-Like Medical Segmentation Models to Verify Query Validity Without Extra Training: Method

 \subsubsection{Similarity Response Quality Scoring Module}

-We first design a lightweight scoring module based on three intuitive criteria: \emph{response strength}, \emph{spatial compactness}, and \emph{region purity}.
-The main idea is that a true target will cause the similarity map to exhibit not only strong responses in its vicinity, but also a compact and coherent high-response region.
+We first design a scoring module based on three intuitive criteria: \emph{response strength} $S$, \emph{spatial compactness} $C$, and \emph{region purity} $P$.
+The main intuition is that a true target tends to induce the similarity map to exhibit not only strong responses in its vicinity, but also a compact and coherent high-response region.

-Let the input similarity vector be reshaped into a 2D response map \(M\):
+Let the input similarity tensor be reshaped into a 2D response map \(M\):

 We first compute two robust statistics from all entries in \(M\): the median \(q_{50}\) and the upper quantile \(q_{95}\).
 They are used to normalize the response distribution and reduce sensitivity to scale variations.